-Table A.18: Appraisal matrix for Policy RIE1 Recognised Indu ustrial Estate Boundaries SA Objectives Decision-Making Criteria SA Score Justification 17 To ensure tolerance, respect and engagement with people from different cultures, backgrounds and beliefs recognising their rights and responsibilities Will it improve ethnic relations?
-0 No impact on this objective.
+Table A.18: Appraisal matrix for Policy RIE1 Recognised Industrial Estate Boundaries SA Objectives Decision-Making Criteria SA Score Justification 16 To create a sense of community identity and belonging Will it encourage engagement in community activities?
+Will it lead to a net reduction in the number of people commuting to work outside the Borough? ?
+The inclusion of additional land within the RIEs may provide local employment opportunities for the more rural parts of the Borough given the relatively even geographical spread of the sites.
+The policy may therefore help to reduce out of town commuting to work, however the scale and nature of this development is unknown.
+17 To ensure tolerance, respect and engagement with people from different cultures, backgrounds and beliefs recognising their rights and responsibilities Will it improve ethnic relations?
+0 No impact on this objective from defining the RIE boundaries.
 18 To ensure that all individuals and groups in society have the opportunity to effectively engage in issues relating to their community Will it increase the ability of people to influence decisions?
-0 No impact on this objective.
+0 No impact on this objective from defining the RIE boundaries.
 19 To encourage a strong, inclusive, community and voluntary sector Will it encourage increased voluntary levels?
-0 No impact on this objective.
+0 No impact on this objective from defining the RIE boundaries.
 20 To engender a sense of civic and neighbourhood values, responsibility and pride Will it encourage engagement in community activities?
-0 No impact on this objective.
+0 No impact on this objective from defining the RIE boundaries.